AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/send-overrides-sendevent.md

 ---
-title: Sending datastream overrides to Edge Network
+title: Sending configuration overrides using sendEvent
 description: Learn how to
 keywords:
 - Edge Network